25 October 2013: 10 - 5pm Europe House, 32 Smith Square, London SW1

 Opera does not have the best of reputations when it comes to popularity and accessibility.
 Its exclusive image persists.
 Yet, a dying genre in the 1970s, it is now more popular than any other classical genre, particularly in the United States and China, the two leading economic nations of the world.
 In many respects, and in spite of its elitist connotations, opera is the perfect social art form of the 21st century: a hybrid form that emerges out of visual, theatrical, linguistic and musical elements, and that promotes accessibility.

-st century is not only performed in grand theatres, it has taken to the streets, to pubs and to cinemas.
+Opera in the 21st century is not only performed in grand theatres, it has taken to the streets, to pubs and to cinemas.
 It exists transnationally, transculturally and translinguistically.
 For Juliana Gondek, Professor of Voice at UCLA, since we live in primarily visual cultures, the association of music and visual elements of production, plays a large role in popularising operas and musicals across social boundaries and generations.

 The theme of this symposium, ‘opera, multilingualism and translation’, explores how the genre contributes to promote multilingualism in the widest possible sense of this notion: subtitling opera for DVDs, surtitling for small festivals and for large national opera house, exploring the challenges of singing in translation, exposing the importance of making opera performances available to a wide range of audiences, be they part of the general public or people with special needs, are the key themes explored by the professionals of music in translation below: Lucile Desblache (University of Roehampton); Adriana Tortoriello (University College London and freelance translator); Helen Julia Minors (Kingston University); Jane Manning (International Singer); Sarah Hoford (Azuriales Opera) and Damien Kennedy (English National Opera).
 The discussion ends with a round table, with the addition of Judi Palmer (Royal Opera House) and David Harsent (Professor of English and librettist of Gawain, by Harrison Birtwistle).

 The symposium involved both academics researching this area and professionals working in the field.
+Participants included:

 Lucile Desblache (Roehampton University)